Supporting Guidance: employer compliance: guidance by subject: status: recovery for earlier years: general approach

 In this respect you must

-- liaise with Specialist Employer Compliance (SEC) or Status Inspector (LBS) where they have had a major input into the case, as
+- liaise with Employment Status & Intermediaries (ES&I) or Status Inspector (LBS) where they have had a major input into the case, as

-the SEC or Status Inspector will be in possession of the most up to date tax cases and Tribunal decisions, and
+the ES&I or Status Inspector will be in possession of the most up to date tax cases and Tribunal decisions, and

 - will be able to provide advice on the strength of the evidence, or